fabrizioxd8/QPhotos/README.md

 The system consists of two main parts:

 1.  **The Android App**: A Kotlin-based application for capturing, selecting, and queuing photos for upload.
 It features a clean architecture that separates UI, networking, and camera logic.
-2.  **The Python Server**: A Flask-based server that receives the uploaded images, processes them, and organizes them into a clear folder structure.
+2.  **The Python Server**: A Flask-based server that receives the uploaded images, processes them, and organizes them into a clear, hierarchical folder structure.
+It is designed to be platform-independent and can manage nested folder structures.

 ## App Architecture & Key Features